gitter-badger/vclgenie/README.md

 #### VCLGenie

-VclGenie is an API (with an angular frontend if desired) to essentially turn a JSON API request into Varnish VCL.
+VclGenie is an API (with an angular frontend located in frontend/) to essentially turn a JSON API request into Varnish VCL.
 The API accepts 4 parameters, defined more below.

 This is basically an alpha version and there are very likely a lot of bugs and edge cases.
 Dealing with nuances of VCL is not always straightforward :)